 3. “Ctrl+C” – Plagiarism

-In the written document a significant portion of text copied from any single source without any alteration then it is called Ctrl+C kind of plagiarism.
+In the written document a significant portion of text is copied from any single source without any alteration then which is called Ctrl+C kind of plagiarism.

 4. “Hybrid” – Plagiarism